 Food storage is actually storing food so we have it when we need it.
 It’s the backbone of prepping and something that everyone should be doing in my opinion.
 It almost always involves preserving food or buying food that is already preserved.

 What is traditional food preservation?
 Traditional food preservation refers to the way that food was preserved prior to modern conveniences.
-These include drying, fermenting, pickling, salt drying, curing, smoking, sealing and cellaring.
+These include drying, fermenting, pickling, salt drying, curing, smoking, sealing, and cellaring.

 What is considered room temperature for food?
 The term room temperature refers to approximately 70 degrees Fahrenheit.
 It’s often used when discussing long term storage of food.

 What are food preservatives?
-Modern food preservative are used in food to prevent them from spoiling as fast, preserve food color and taste.
+Modern food preservatives are used in food to prevent them from spoiling as fast, preserve food color and taste.
 They come in a range of chemicals based on the type of food being preserved.